agl-alexglopez/multithreading-with-mazes/README.md

 ![fractal-loop](/images/fractal-loop.gif)

 This algorithm technically produces fractals due to the recursive nature of the technique.
 It is a recursive algorithm, but I will try to describe the iterative approach.
 Note that I describe pushing chambers or mazes onto a stack.
-However, in reality the implementation only needs to push the coordinates of the corner of a chamber, its heigh, and its width onto a stack, not all the cells.
+However, in reality the implementation only needs to push the coordinates of the corner of a chamber, its height, and its width onto a stack, not all the cells.
 This starts with a maze of all paths and we draw walls.

 ```txt
 push the entire maze onto a stack of chambers